top of page

 My research

 Alongside my main activities as a researcher, I sporadically write news stories.
 My main interests as a journalist are history and the arts.
 I have also been engaged in translation and revisions (Portuguese-English & English-Portuguese).
-I have translated lessons for the Programming Historian and revised museum labels for the Ricardo Brennand Institute (Recife, Brazil).
+I have translated lessons for the Programming Historian and revised translations of museum labels for the Ricardo Brennand Institute (Recife, Brazil).

-Publications
+Publications [selected]

 Combining sentiment analysis classifiers to explore multilingual news articles covering London 2012 and Rio 2016 Olympics (paper)